faey69/WordsSeparator/README.md

-This tool helps you separate words and format them into camelCase, kebab-case, PascalCase, and snake_case.
+This tool helps you separate words that are concatenated without separators, and format them into camelCase, kebab-case, PascalCase, and snake_case.